 Liens give a person or company a right to somebody else’s property.
 You rarely notice them when things are going well because they help with home loans, auto loans, and other parts of your life.
 But when things go badly, liens can make your life difficult—or help you protect your interests.

 A zero-based budget is a budgeting strategy in which you assign every dollar of your income a job.
 By the end of the month, after you account for all of your expenses, savings, and spending, you should have no money left.

 A debt elimination plan gives you a good grasp of your finances while setting actionable repayment targets.
 Although paying off your debt won’t happen overnight, a good repayment plan can help you stay both motivated and committed to improving your finances.

 Your net worth is essentially a grand total of all your assets minus your liabilities.
-In other words, your net worth is the figure you get when you add up everything you own, from the value of your home to the cash in your bank account, and then subtract from that the value of all of your debts which may include a mortgage, car or student loans, or even credit card balances.
+In other words, your net worth is the figure you get when you add up everything you own, from the value of your home to the cash in your bank account, then subtract from that the value of all of your debts, which may include a mortgage, car or student loans, or credit card balances.

 In general, assets are anything you own that has a value.
-Financial assets specifically are any assets that derive their value from a contract or other claim.
+Financial assets specifically are any assets that derive their values from a contract or other claim.
 Although there can be a physical form of financial assets, most financial assets are not physical.